Kiran-255666/Agentic_AI_Training_Foundations/Instructions/Exercises/lab05-multi-remote-agents-with-a2a/multi-remote-agents-with-a2a.md

 1. Open the **title_agent/server.py** file in the code editor.

 1. Find the comment **Define agent skills** and add the following code to specify the agent’s functionality:
+   **(We have already updated the mentioned files with the code mentioned in the instructions, but we would highly suggest going through it before executing it)**

     ```python
    # Define agent skills